tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/身份管理/用户组管理_intl.md

 ![](https://main.qcloudimg.com/raw/307fc67a4f5355c2ee485492907b5549.jpg)

 2. Click **Added Users**, find the user to be deleted in the user list, and click **Remove from Group** on the right.
-Repeat this operation untill all users you want to delete are removed from the group.
+Repeat this operation until all users you want to delete are removed from the group.

 ![](https://main.qcloudimg.com/raw/1d514e5fc2035fa3589ab02c54ca7692.jpg)